 - Perform room inventories and appropriate check-in/out procedures each time the occupancy changes within a student room.
 Submit this information and any billing recommendations to the Assistant Director of Residence Life.

 - Communicates with and supports central office staff with room occupancy, processing room changes and accurately reporting no-shows.
 All approvals for moves are made by the Assistant Director of Residence Life.

-- Prepares annual reports for the Director of Residence Life utilizing Resident Assistants' input and Database information; focusing on special developments, routine events, staff and resident needs, conference services and areas in need of attention.
+- Prepares annual reports for the Assistant Dean for utilizing Resident Assistants' input and database data, focusing on special developments, routine events, staff and resident needs, conference services and areas in need of attention.

 - Provides staff coverage and maintains building security during all times when occupied.

 - Reviews staffing, position descriptions and procedures and make recommendations for improvements.

 - Crisis intervention, coordination of resources, follow-up and written reports are the responsibility of the Area Coordinator in charge of the area, or second, the ranking staff member available at the time of the incident.
 Emergencies of a particularly serious nature such as rape, suicide or attempt, physical assault or emotional crises are to be reported immediately to the on-call Dean for Student Affairs.